Facebook froze as anti-vaccine comments swarmed users | WTOP

 Instead, Facebook shelved some suggestions from the study.
 Other changes weren’t made until April.

-When another Facebook researcher suggested disabling comments on vaccine posts in March until the platform could do a better job of tackling anti-vaccine messages lurking in them, that proposal was ignored.
+When another Facebook researcher suggested disabling some comments on vaccine posts in March until the platform could do a better job of tackling anti-vaccine messages lurking in them, that proposal was ignored at the time.

 Critics say the reason Facebook was slow to take action on the ideas is simple: The tech giant worried it might impact the company’s profits.